AlexP11223/HadoopMapReduceMatrixMult/README.md

 Hadoop MapReduce program for sparse matrix multiplication, implemented in Kotlin.
+Based on [lendap.wordpress.com/2015/02/16/matrix-multiplication-with-mapreduce](https://lendap.wordpress.com/2015/02/16/matrix-multiplication-with-mapreduce/).
+Optimized to use custom classes for Mapper key/value instead of strings.

 Also includes sequential (not Hadoop/MapReduce) version of matrix multiplication.

 Input files are in COO/ijv format, with additional first column for matrix name/id (can be M or N).

-Example for
+Example

 | | | |
 | --- | --- | --- |